mhus/kt2l/docs/docs/configuration/config-views.md

 also be lost if the browser is closed or navigated to another page.

 In this case it's important to have a short session idle timeout to free up resources.
-Otherwise, the a short session idle timeout will force the user to intercat with the application more often.
+Otherwise, a short session idle timeout will force the user to intercat with the application more often.
 If the user is working on a long task, the session will be lost and the user will have to log in again and loose the current work.